nathanchance/tuxmake/support/docker/README.md

   release that has them available, usually `stable` or `testing` for newer versions.

-- Cross build images: based on the build images, plus a crossbuild toolchain when that's needed (e.g. `clang` is already a cross compiler and you don't need this type of images for `clang`).
+- Cross build images: based on the build images, plus a crossbuild toolchain.

 ```mermaid
 graph TD